AaronCheung430/WWDC2019/README.md

 **Description**

 The topic of my Playground is ‘Physics - Momentum’.
-The aim of this Playground is .
+The aim of this Playground is solve some of the problems a teacher may encounter, for example if a school did not have sufficient space to conduct experiments or if there were insufficient funds available to purchase equipment.
+This Playground would make it possible to carry out the experiment via iPad whilst making the lessons fun and interactive.
 Please use your iPad (horizontal) to run my Playground Book.

 **Images**